Stockton's Wing: Early years

 These quickly gave way to a mix of more contemporary influences, as "they departed from their Trad roots".
 During the recording of their second album, Take A Chance (1980), singer-songwriter and guitarist Mike Hanrahan replaced Tony Callinan.
 Unlike its predecessor, the sophomore effort "featured some original music and marked the arrival of a progressive force into the world of Irish music."
-At the Ballisodare Folk Festival they met Australian Stephen Cooney who then joined the band playing bass guitar, and didgeridoo, further adding to the evolving sonic tapesty.
+At the Ballisodare Folk Festival they met Australian Stephen Cooney who then joined the band playing bass guitar, and didgeridoo, further adding to the evolving sonic tapestry.

 1982 saw the release of Light In The Western Sky, with the band moving further into original compositions, and delivered the hit singles "Beautiful Affair" and "Walk Away".
 The following year, Tommy Hayes was replaced by Fran Breen on drums, and Peter Keenan joined on keyboards.

 Extensive international tours

 1984 saw Stockton's Wing embark on their first American tour.
 This coincided with the release of American Special, a compilation by Shanachie Records, containing "a selection from each of Stockton's Irish releases".
 The band toured extensively, staying away from the studio, and in 1985 released the live album Stockton's Wing Live - Take One, which had been recorded in Dublin and Galway.
 Re-mastered in 2006, it was aimed at "the tens of thousands who attended the almost 1,500 performances across Ireland, the UK and America".